 - Evening: It unwinds daily tension before bed.

-- Mid-Day: A quick twist breaks up long sitting sessions.
+- Mid-Day: A quick stretch break breaks up long sitting sessions.

 - Post-Workout: I use it to cool down and aid recovery.